 When it comes to modern construction, engineers and architects rely on a variety of materials to get the job done.
 To do this, materials scientists and engineers work together to develop new materials with special properties.
-Two of these materials include aluminium composite panels (ACP) and polycarbonate sheets.
+Two of these materials include aluminium composite panels (ACP) and polycarbonate panels.

 Lightweight, affordable, possessing good thermal insulation and easy to work with, aluminium composites and polycarbonates are an industry standard and are widely used in construction, with each material fulfilling specific purposes.